 Many of the following websites have joined the initiative by offering one hour of activities and lessons on Computer science and Computer programming for kids, to introduce students to the subjects.

-What’s taught through the following 24 coding for kids websites
+What’s taught through the following 24 coding for kids free websites

 The early education coding websites below teach the basic concepts of coding like commands, functions, loops, conditional codes, bug fixing and variables.